 a signed declaration by the applicant confirming that these guidelines are accepted and binding.

-Applications should be submitted in printed form by post.
-When submitting your application in printed form, please
+Applications may also be submitted in printed form by post.
+When submitting your application in printed form,

 use staples rather than paper clips to attach application pages together